import casadi as cs

 x1 = xs[1::3]

 us = xs[2::3]Because we have an initial state, there are nk+1 states and nk control intervals.
-To proper represent them graphically we allocate corresponding time arrays.
+To properly represent them graphically, we allocate the corresponding time arrays.

 tx = linspace(0.0, tend, nk + 1).full()